 The research revealed that low brain serotonin made communications between specific brain regions of the emotional limbic system of the brain (a structure called the amygdala) and the frontal lobes weaker compared to those present under normal levels of serotonin.
 The findings suggest that when serotonin levels are low, it may be more difficult for the prefrontal cortex to control emotional responses to anger that are generated within the amygdala.

-Basically what this means is that prolonged stress, poor diet and certain stimulants (caffeine, refined carbohydrates, chocolate, alcohol, street drugs or diet pills, tobacco) lower serotonin levels and inhibit our abilities to control our emotions.
+Basically what this means is that a prolonged stress, poor diet and certain stimulants (caffeine, refined carbohydrates, chocolate, alcohol, street drugs or diet pills, tobacco) lower serotonin levels and inhibit our abilities to control our emotions.
 On the other hand, anything that actually increases our serotonin levels will brings us closer to our goal of self-mastery.

 What’s on the Anger Free Menu?